linode/docs/docs/applications/server-virtualization/install-openvz-on-debian-9.md

 # Install And Configure OpenVZ

-## Create A Seperate Partition For OpenVZ Templates (OPTIONAL STEP)
+## Create A Separate Partition For OpenVZ Templates (OPTIONAL STEP)

 If you intend to dedicate an entire Linode VPS to running OpenVZ and no other services, it is recommended to create separate partitions for the host server and its processes and any OpenVZ virtual server templates.
 The following table illustrates the recommended partitioning scheme.